-I recently spoke with local hiking dad Mike Loney about safety tips for the trail.
-Loney has been volunteering since 2002 with Snohomish County Volunteer Search and Rescue (SCVSAR).
-His experiences as a dad and a rescuer give him a dual perspective on how to prepare for a hike with kids.
+We spoke with local hiking dad Mike Loney about his top safety tips for families out on the trail.
+Loney has volunteered since 2002 with Snohomish County Volunteer Search and Rescue (SCVSAR).
+His experiences as a dad and a rescuer give him a dual perspective on how to prepare for a hiking and camping with kids.
 Here are some of his top recommendations on gearing up, if a child gets lost and potential dangers to watch out for.
 Plus, we've included what to do if you encounter a wild animal.

 Get the right gear for kids and train them how to use it.